 If your teacher asks you to use a different style, as the Baylor Science Department often does, then you must be careful to note what the guidelines are for citing resources using this style.
 At any time, if you do not understand how and what to cite or how to cite properly, ask your teacher or a librarian.

 When we use a book, we need to be certain to copy down all of the information necessary to cite that book, including the page numbers of any quotations or other material that is not common knowledge.
 One way to make certain that we have important citation information is to photocopy the title page of the book (carefully noting the copyright date usually found on the reverse side of the front page).
 It is also a good idea to keep our notes and the publication information together.
-If we found the book in the Hedges Library, we can retrieve all necessary citation information from Athena, the library's on-line catalog.

 When we use on-line resources, we also need to note where we found the information.
 If we are using an on-line database, we must note the name in our citation.
 We need the website title and address for any Internet sites we use.
 We must also provide the date that we visited a site.
 If we print out web pages, the date and web address usually appear.
 However, it is more effective--and less time-consuming--to copy web addresses and paste them into a document for retrieval later.